anthonychu/durable-entities-agents/README.md

 ### Adding New Agents

-For a single agent, almost no knowledge of Azure Functions is needed.
+For a single agent, almost no knowledge of Azure Functions is needed to make it serverless and stateful.

 1. Build an agent using the OpenAI Agents SDK